Thomas55555/husqvarna_automower/README.md

 ### Services

 * `husqvarna_automower.park_and_start`
   Deprecated as of version 2022.7.0.
-Use number .set_value service to set overrides.
+Use number .set_value service to set the number overrides.

   ```
   service: number.set_value